pavelsaman/github-actions-report-lcov/README.md

 # Report code coverage

-This GitHub Action to report code coverage from LCOV files.
+This GitHub Action reports code coverage from LCOV files.
 This action includes:

 - commenting on a pull request
 - generating an HTML report as an artifact